julia-fangman/cintel-04-local/README.md

 ## Beginning the Project:

 ### Commands:
 Commands are operating system-specific.
-These commands are for Windows users.
 On Mac/Linux, generally use python3 instead of py.
-Edit your README.md to reflect the commands that work on your machine.

 ### Verify Installations
 Open project folder in VS Code.